The Ultimate OFW Direct Hire Compliance Checklist: Navigating Host Country Regulations with Confidence

 7. Social Security and Benefits

-– Ensure your employment contract is in writing Check if there’s a social security agreement between the Philippines and your host country
+Verify if a social security agreement exists between the Philippines and your host country.

-– Ensure your employment contract is in writing Keep records of all social security contributions
+Keep detailed records of all social security contributions.

-– Ensure your employment contract is in writing Understand local laws, especially those that might differ significantly from Philippine laws
+– Ensure your employment contract is in writing Research the cultural norms and customs of your host country – Ensure your employment contract is in writing Understand local laws, especially those that might differ significantly from Philippine laws

 – Ensure your employment contract is in writing Be aware of any restrictions on religious practices or personal freedoms